How to Get a Telecom & Electronics Wholesale Trading License in Dubai

 Cables, connectors, and other electronic parts used in assembly or repair

-The licence is aligned with the International Standard Industrial Classification (ISIC) framework, which categorises this activity under wholesale trade of electronic and telecommunications goods.
-It does not cover retail sales or manufacturing activities, which require separate licence categories.
+The license is aligned with the International Standard Industrial Classification (ISIC) framework, which categorises this activity under wholesale trade of electronic and telecommunications goods.
+It does not cover retail sales or manufacturing activities, which require separate license categories.

 Why Dubai South Business Hub Free Zone?